pohchen/Useful-resources/Front-end Web Design.md

 * [Slush](http://slushjs.github.io/#/) - Slush is a scaffolding tool, i.e. a tool to help you generate new project structures to get you up and running with your new project in a matter of seconds.
 * [npm](https://www.npmjs.org/) - Node Packaged Modules
 * [cnpmjs.org](http://cnpmjs.org/) - Private npm registry and web for Company
+* [RequireJS](http://requirejs.org/) - RequireJS is a JavaScript file and module loader.
+It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
+Using a modular script loader like RequireJS will improve the speed and quality of your code.
+* [Browserify](http://browserify.org/) - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
+* [LMD](http://lmdjs.org/) - JavaScript Module-Assembler for building better web applications

 ### node.js